 All anthologies straddle numerous opinions and I agree with Nina Hartley that “porn houses our sexual dreams, which are vitally important to our happiness.”
-The how, worker-centered, is what makes feminist porn feminist.
-That is what mutual satisfaction looks like – good enough to share.
+The how – worker centered – is what makes feminist porn feminist.
+It is what mutual satisfaction looks like – good enough to share.
 Tristan Aormino knows both sides of the camera.
 I’ll watch sex that is “presented as joyful, fun, safe, mutual, and satisfying.”
 Sexual expressions of joy!
 Who would be against such imagery?

 That was a larger question that was often left out of the frame.
 We hear and see enough of the anti-porn position.
 It was a nice reprieve from that way of thinking.
 The Feminist Porn Book repeatedly and gently reminds you to consume critically and honor consent always.
 Sexual expressions are exchanged as erotic capital and culturally produced whether we agree with it or not.
 That’s why having more porn that thinks and fucks like me is where I’ll be putting my hard-earned feminist dollars.